Automattic/jetpack/readme.txt

 * Likes / Publicize: in the Jetpack Dashboard, add explanation to clarify the role of the features.
 * Shortcodes: rely on WordPress Core to handle SlideShare slideshow embeds.
 * Shortcodes: cache the output of the Twitter shortcode.
+* Sync: improvements to the synchronization of plugin and theme updates.

 **Improved compatibility**